Pantheism

-Pantheism refers to a diverse family of philosophical and religious beliefs, that equate reality with divinity.
+Pantheism is a diverse family of philosophical and religious beliefs that equate reality with divinity.
 Pantheistic concepts date back thousands of years, and pantheistic elements have been identified in diverse religious traditions.
-Most notably, pantheism refers to the belief that the totality of being—called by various names Nature, universe, cosmos—is a self-organizing unity that needs no distinct creator, and can be met with the same sense of reveration and awe as theists attribute to their gods.
+Most notably, pantheism refers to the belief that the totality of being—called by various names such as Nature, the universe, the cosmos—is a self-organizing unity that needs no distinct, supernatural creator, and that pantheists can address it with the same sense of reverence and dulia as theists attribute to their gods.

-Pantheism is not to be confused with the panentheism, which maintains divinity as an entity greater than the universe out of which the universe arises.
+Pantheism is not to be confused with panentheism, which maintains divinity as an entity greater than the universe out of which the universe arises, while pantheism is more explicitly non-theistic in framework.

 Pantheist belief does not recognize a distinct personal god, anthropomorphic or otherwise, but instead characterizes a broad range of doctrines differing in forms of relationships between reality and divinity.
 One of the earliest uses of the term pantheism dates back to mathematician Joseph Raphson in 1697.

 Pantheism was popularized in Western culture based on the work of the 17th-century philosopher Baruch Spinoza—in particular, his book Ethics.
-A pantheistic stance was also taken in the 16th century by philosopher and cosmologist Giordano Bruno, who for his pantheist views was burnt at the stake by the inquisition of the Catholic church.
+A pantheistic stance was also taken prior in the 16th century by philosopher and cosmologist Giordano Bruno, who for his pantheist views was burnt at the stake by the inquisition of the Catholic Church.

 In the East, Advaita Vedanta, a school of Hindu philosophy is thought to be similar to pantheism in Western philosophy.
 The early Taoism of Laozi and Zhuangzi is also sometimes considered pantheistic, although it could be more similar to panentheism.
 Cheondoism, which arose in the Joseon Dynasty of Korea, and Won Buddhism are also considered pantheistic.

 Etymology

-Pantheism derives from the Greek πᾶν pan "all, of everything" and θεός theos "deity, divinity, god".
-The first known combination of these roots appears in Latin, in Joseph Raphson's 1697 book De Spatio Reali seu Ente Infinito, where he refers to "pantheismus".
+Pantheism derives from the Greek πᾶν (pan, lit. 'all' or 'of everything') and θεός (theos, lit. 'deity' or 'divinity' or 'god').
+The first known combination of these roots appears in Latin, in Joseph Raphson's 1697 book De Spatio Reali seu Ente Infinito (lit.
+'On Real Space, or the Infinite Being'), in which he refers to pantheismus.
 It was subsequently translated into English as "pantheism" in 1702.